gathakursherweb/Sample-JobConsumers/README.md

 <img width="721" height="267" alt="image" src="https://github.com/user-attachments/assets/21d4ebe2-f532-401d-aa2b-48b07dc2e14b" />

 For some time jobs runs fine and then it start giving errors, I got below error and job never reschduled again and went to error state forever.
-I even tried to :
+I even tried to cancel and run it again but it did not work either and I got same error:

 1) MassTransit.UnhandledEventException
 •